tsur/blog/_posts/2023-06-09-my-life-prenatal-contract.markdown

 Valeria: "I'm so glad we crossed paths.
 How do you feel about the team?"

 "I feel great, Valeria.
 It has been a very positive experience.
 The level of professionalism is high, and they have treated me amazingly well.
-Although it's only been a few months, I already feel like I'm fully integrated in the team."
+Although it's only been less than a year, I already feel like I'm fully integrated in the team."

 Valeria: "Aww, that's so nice!
 Of course, everyone in the team appreciates you a lot.
 You're already one of us!
 I've heard that you're very resolutive and attentive, always giving your best, working hard, and helping others!"